Six-Year-Old Tennessee Boy Allegedly Left Crying Outside Daycare Center After It Closed Early For Veterans Day

-A six-year-old boy was left alone and crying outside of an empty day care center that had closed early for Veterans Day, WATE (Knoxville) is reporting.
+A six-year-old boy was left alone and crying outside of an empty daycare center that had closed early for Veterans Day, WATE (Knoxville) is reporting.

 Megan Talley wants answers.
-She says that her son, whose name has not been made public, was dropped off at Precious Memories day care center in Parrotsville, by his bus driver, after school on Monday.
-However, the center had closed early that day for Veterans Day – and Talley says that information wasn’t passed on to either her or the bus driver.
+She says that her son, whose name has not been made public, was dropped off at Precious Memories day care center in Parrotsville by his bus driver after school on Monday.
+However, the center had closed early that day for Veterans Day, and Talley says that information wasn’t passed on to either her or the bus driver.

-The driver, doing what he was instructed to do, dropped the boy off at day care.
-Why he or she didn’t make sure there was an adult to receive Talley’s son isn’t clear; but the driver drove off, and the boy was left there by himself.
+The driver, doing what he was instructed to do, dropped the boy off at daycare.
+Why he or she didn’t make sure there was an adult to receive Talley’s son isn’t clear, but the driver drove off, and the boy was left there by himself.

 It wasn’t until one of the boy’s school teachers happened to drive by that someone realized the boy was there alone.
 The teacher called Megan in a near-panic.